kopyta/PUffy/README.md

 # PUffy
 *Put a label on it*
 ## Welcome to PUffy!
-PUffy is a Python library designed for creating the best possible models given a dataset with positive-unlabeled data.
+PUffy is a Python library designed for creating the best possible models given a dataset with **positive-unlabeled data**.
 It implements two-step classification approach.
-The package is also suitable for considerations on PU classification with fully labeled dataset, as the package presents labeling methods to artificially mimic labeling mechanisms resulting in positive-unlabeled data.
+The package is also suitable for considerations on **PU classification** with fully labeled dataset, as the package presents labeling methods to artificially mimic labeling mechanisms resulting in positive-unlabeled data.
 Puffy consists of four modules, namely labelling_methods, rn_methods, training and pu_pipeline.

 So far, it offers: